Jamestown Regional Airport: Facilities

 The airport covers 1,500 acres (607 ha) at an elevation of 1,500 feet (457 m).
 It has two asphalt runways: 13/31 is 6,502 by 100 feet (1,982 x 30 m) and 4/22 is 5,750 by 75 feet (1,753 x 23 m).

-In 2010 the airport had 37,252 aircraft operations, average 102 per day: 85% general aviation, 11% air taxi, 4% airline and <1% military.
-51 aircraft were then based at this airport: 96% single-engine, 2% multi-engine, and 2% helicopter.
+In 2019 the airport had 11,916 aircraft operations, average 33 per day: 75% general aviation, 6% air taxi, 18% airline and <1% military.
+36 aircraft were then based at this airport: 33 single-engine, 1 multi-engine, and 2 helicopter.

 Airline and destinations

-United Express uses CRJ200s operated by SkyWest Airlines to Denver and Devils Lake.
+United Express flies CRJ200s operated by SkyWest Airlines to Denver.

 Historical airline service

-Northwest Airlines began flying to Jamestown in 1947; its first scheduled jets were in 1968.
+Northwest Airlines began flying to Jamestown in 1947 as one of many stops along a transcontinental route originating in either Seattle or Portland and terminating at either New York or Washington D.C.
+Northwest began its first scheduled jets in 1968 with the Boeing 727.
+Service ended in 1979 with airline deregulation and a series of smaller commuter airlines then served Jamestown.

 Jamestown Aviation, Inc. began five day a week service on May 17, 1978, between Jamestown and Minneapolis, Minnesota with one daily round trip on a six-passenger twin-engine aircraft.
 This was in response to a Northwest pilot's strike that started on April 30, 1978, and the cancellation of Crystal Shamrock Airlines service on a route from Minneapolis, Fargo, Jamestown and Bismarck, North Dakota.

+Air Wisconsin served Jamestown from 1979 through 1981 followed by Big Sky Airlines from 1981 through 1983.

+Mesaba Airlines started service in late 1983 and began code sharing with Northwest Airlines as Northwest Airlink in 1985.

+Great Lakes Airlines replaced Mesaba in 1991.
+Great Lakes operated as United Express on behalf of United Airlines from 1992 through 2002 then back under their own branding through 2003.

+Mesaba returned as Northwest Airlink from 2003 through 2012 and became Delta Connection in 2010 upon the merger of Northwest Airlines into Delta Air Lines.

+Great lakes returned under their own branding from 2012 through 2013 replacing Mesaba/Delta Connection.

+SkyWest Airlines, operating as United Express, began their service in 2014 using Bombardier CRJ100/200 regional jets on flights to Denver.
+Up until this time, all previous carriers flew to Minneapolis/St. Paul with many flights making one or two stops enroute.